Ixion (video game): Plot

-Upon arriving, the Tiqqun is contacted by the Ashtangites, evolved humans and old partners of DOLOS' who performed bioengineering on their bodies to live in harmony with the ecosystem of Remus and offers them the opportunity to settle on Remus, as long as they pass through the same process.
-Aternatively, they learn that Edden is purposely hiding the presence of another habitable planet in the same system, codenamed "Romulus" and also has the option of disabling Edden and settle there instead without genetic modification.
+Upon arriving, the Tiqqun is contacted by the Ashtangites, evolved humans and old partners of DOLOS who performed bioengineering on their bodies to live in harmony with the ecosystem of Remus and offers them the opportunity to settle on Remus, as long as they pass through the same process.
+Alternatively, the Administrator of the Tiqqun learns that Edden is purposely hiding the presence of another habitable planet in the same system, codenamed "Romulus" and also has the option of disabling Edden and settling there instead without genetic modification.
 However, the Piranesi recovers from the pulsar attack and follows after the Tiqqun.
 After evacuating the crew to either Remus or Romulus, the Tiqqun (piloted either by Edden, the Administrator, or a recovered Valhalla, depending on player choices) rams into the Piranesi at full power, destroying both.
 As the Tiqqun crew settles on their new world, a recording from DOLOS founder Vanir Dolos in the end cutscene reveals that he knew the Lunaclysm would occur, and that the success of the Tiqqun's mission ensured humanity's survival.

 Reception

-Ixion received "mixed or average reviews", according to review aggregator Metacritic.
+Ixion received "mixed or average reviews", according to the review aggregator website Metacritic.

 PC Gamer called Ixion "[a]n enticing premise held back by uneven pacing and glaring technical issues", noting that it was "balanced and calmly elegiac busywork for the first few hours, even if Bulwark decides to keep the training wheels on a bit too long".
 However, they criticized the amount of time required to stay in place to complete chapter-closing tasks, "dousing your excitement at, ironically, the exact moment you yearn to go gallivanting somewhere new", as well as the effect of the game's production chain management on the sustainability of the layout of a player's buildings, opining that "the way Ixion stealthily slides into doom-spirals of unsustainability makes reloading preferable to redesigning".

 Screen Rant compared Ixion to Frostpunk, lauding its "incredibly detailed mechanics", but noting two flaws with those mechanics: that it was "not too welcoming to players that are new to the genre because the sheer amount of tasks, resources, and responsibilities will quickly become overwhelming", and that despite having a high-end graphics card, the game crashed regularly.

+During the 26th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Ixion for "Strategy/Simulation Game of the Year".

+Trivia

+Ixion is the name of a figure from ancient Greek mythology.
+King Ixion was bound to a spinning wheel of fire in the sky as a punishment by the gods for his misdeeds.